LloydDunn/task_list_app_deployment_terraform/README.md

 # Deploying a task-listing app using the Azure Web App service

 This is a [monorepo](https://github.com/joelparkerhenderson/monorepo_vs_polyrepo) that contains an Angular application at *root* level and also an Express application under `/server`.

-You will deploy this application on Azure and share it with our friends!
-Feel free to make any code changes you want, but remember that should not be the focus for this week :relaxed:
+You will be deploying this application to Azure.

+> **Note** If you haven't finished [creating all of your infrastructure using Terraform](https://github.com/makersacademy/devops-course/tree/main/terraform-and-azure#section-1-terraform), go back and do that first.
+> This is a prerequisite to the tasks that follow.

 ## Table of contents